 Oltenia (Small Wallachia): The region is located in the southwest of the country.
 The winegrowing areas are Corcova, Crusetu, Dealurile-Craiovei, Drăgăşani, Drincea, Plaiurile-Drincei, Sadova-Corabia, Segarcea and Targu-jiu.
 Here are excellent red wines from Fetească Neagră and Cabernet Sauvignon pressed.
 The German winery Reh Kendermann acquired here in 2001, 350 hectares of vineyards and founded the "Carl Reh Winery".

 Transilvania (Transylvania): The region in the center is especially known for its white wines.
 Here were introduced by the German immigrants many own grape varieties.
 The winegrowing areas are Alba Iulia, Bistrita-Nasaud, Lechinta, Sebes-Apold and Tarnave,

 Wine categories : In August 2009, the EU wine market regulations became valid for all member countries with fundamental changes to the wine names and quality levels.
 There are the following new names or quality levels (see also in detail under quality system ):

 IG = Indicaţie Geografică or Vin de Regiune : The existing alcohol content must be at least 9.5% (at growing zone B) or 10.0% vol (viticulture zones CI and CII).
-The total alcoholic strength should not exceed 15% vol. There are about 50 rural vineyards, whose names are mostly identical to the political district or region.
+The total alcoholic strength should not exceed 15% vol. There are about 50 rural vineyards, whose names are mostly identical to the political district or the region.

-DOC = Denumire de Origine Controlată : quality wines produced in controlled areas ancestry, Prescribed Quality wine-grape varieties, The potential alcohol content must be at least 11.5%, the existing at least 10% vol.
+DOC = Denumire de Origine Controlată : quality wines produced in controlled areas origin, Prescribed Quality wine-grape varieties, The potential alcohol content must be at least 11.5%, the existing at least 10% vol.

-DOCC = Denumire de Origine Controlată si trepte de Calitate : This is analogous to a predicate wine.
-Each type of minimum must weight is prescribed.
+DOCC = Denumire de Origine Controlată si trepte de Calitate : This corresponds to a predicate wine.
+Each type of minimum must weights are prescribed.
 The codes refer to the degree of ripeness or proportion of noble rotten grapes; the second "C" refers to "Cules" (vintage):